draced/drd436-OOLanguageComparison/errors.md

    return 0;
 }
 ~~~~
-* Output:
+* This will generate output:
 ~~~~
 Exception occurred: thrown value is -1
 ~~~~
-* There is a special catch called “catch all” that can catch all kind of exceptions.
+* There is a special catch called `catch all` that can catch all kind of exceptions.
 * All exceptions are unchecked.
 ## Java
 * Only throwable objects (Throwable objects are instances of any subclass of the Throwable class) can be thrown as exception.